MilesTailsPrower-cpp/QEMU-QMGR/README.md

 # Notes

 - Make sure QEMU is installed and in your PATH.
-- SDL2 is required for the VM window.
+- No SDL2 or QEMU compilation required — QMGR only manages existing QEMU VMs.
 - On Windows, copy all necessary Qt DLLs to the same folder as qmgr.exe.

 ---